KristofferHaakonsen/exercises/java/bowling-kata/README.md

 * We will not check for correct number of rolls and frames.
 * We will not provide scores for intermediate frames.

+### My solution
+This challenge seems more like a single method than a program.
+I have therefor implemented all the functionality for calculating the score in a single method, _calculateScore_, in the class __BowlingScorer__.
+This makes the code easy to reuse, as I can simply import the class.

+A single method is not much of a program, so I created the class __BowlingGame__.
+This class stores the sequence of rolls for one line of American ten-pin bowling, which can be filled by using _rollOnce_.
+The method _getScore_ calls the method _calculateScore_ from __BowlingScorer__.
+The class __BowlingGame__ can easily be extended if that is desired.

 #### American ten-pin bowling rules

 * Each game, or “line” of bowling, includes ten turns, or “frames” for the bowler.